KB4480960 and KB4480970 causing Network & other issues

 KB4480970 (Monthly Quality Rollup for Windows 7 SP1 and Windows Server 2008 R2 SP1) addresses several security vulnerabilities, like additional Spectre Variant 2 mitigations, a fix for a security vulnerability in session isolation hitting PowerShell remote endpoints, security patches for the Windows Kernel, the Windows storage and filesystem, the Windows wireless networking service, and the Microsoft JET database engine.
-While the security only update KB4480960 comes just with the security improvements already taken care by KB4480960.
+While the security-only update KB4480960 comes just with the security improvements already taken care of by KB4480960.

 KB4480960 and KB4480970 causing Network issues